mkrueger/unarc-rs/crates/unarc-cli/README.md

 [![License](https://img.shields.io/crates/l/unarc-cli.svg)](https://github.com/mkrueger/unarc-rs)

 A command-line tool for listing and extracting files from various archive formats, with a focus on legacy/retro formats from the BBS era.
+No other command line clients required.
+Everything in an all in one package.
+List/Extract/Retrieve lost passwords - everything possible with unarc.

 ## Installation